 The Doctor of Physical Therapy Program at Faulkner University is designed as a 2.5 year curriculum over 8 consecutive semesters and requires full time matriculation during that time period.
 In order to progress in the program, students must complete all academic and clinical coursework successfully in the outlined sequence.
 Students will only be allowed to progress to the subsequent semester when they have successfully completed all academic and clinical coursework from the previous semester or approval of the Program Director.
-Successful completion includes earning a C or better in the course and passing all lab practicals with no safety issues.

 The program assesses students in the cognitive, psychomotor and affective domains; therefore, students must demonstrate competence in all three domains in order to be successful in the program.